 of the face.
 This is called "peripheral weighting", and (just as we saw

-with the putters) it dramatically increases the moment of inertia of the
+with the putters) it increases the moment of inertia of

 is more forgiving of off-center hits.
 It ain't the cavity at all; it's

-all the steel they dug out of the cavity and moved to the periphery.
+all the steel they dug out of the cavity and moved to the edge of the clubhead.

 of the same weight.
 The woods have their mass distributed more or less

 uniformly throughout the head, while the metalwoods are hollow shells

 steel is much heavier than wood).
 Can you say "peripheral weighting"?
 I